Buy the book JJ Waller's Brighton Volume 1 published by Curious.

 Parallel to this touring, Waller along with Mick Perrin and Luke Cresswell devised and produced a number of large-scale outdoor events for Heineken.
 Using a canvas as diverse as floating pontoons on Glasgow’s River Clyde and latterly oil-rigs on Brighton beach.
 The earlier of these events were the forerunners to the creation of the musical Stomp.

 Waller has famously directed numerous theatre events including Hamlet the Panto, starred in the Game Game Show Directed by Perrin and toured alongside the late Malcolm Hardee’s The Greatest Show on Legs.
-Waller was a familiar face on the Jongleur, University and International comedy circuits.
+Waller was a familiar face on the British and international comedy circuits.
 All this before finally joining the legendry anarchic French Circus Archaos.